Main Focus 1: Primitive Dogs

 Alaskan Malamute

 Alaskan Malamutes are large sledge dogs, meaning unlike Siberian Huskies they were made to carry heavy loads for shorter distances.
 They belong traditionally to the Alaskan Indigenous peoples, or Iñupiat.
+They can be quite stubborn, and do not do well with forceful methods of training.

 -